13 Apr DAHON CURL – Answers to FAQs

 “But still, why does the CURL “look so much like” a Brompton?”

-The CURL integrates, for the first time in a DAHON’s 35 years history, a rear triangle flip fold.
-This is a feature and image which Brompton folding bikes has popularized and is primarily recognized for.
+The CURL integrates, for the first time in a DAHON’s 35 years of history, a rear triangle flip fold.
+This is a feature and image that Brompton folding bikes have popularized and are primarily recognized for.
 The rear flip fold is not exclusive to Brompton and was in fact first developed by Di Blasi in the 1970s.
-Many other folding bikes, such as Birdy and Oyama, also make use of rear wheel flip fold.
+Many other folding bikes, such as Birdy and Oyama, also make use of rear-wheel flip folds.

 Numerous innovations set the CURL apart, as you would expect from DAHON, an industry leader.
 To be fair, the CURL looks very distinct even on Kickstarter!

 “Does the CURL infringe on any of Brompton’s patents?”

 DAHON, with 350+ individual invention patents of its own, is understandably very cautious about this issue.
 There is no infringement whatsoever, according to our meticulous/professional searches.